starseclipseellipse

 Maximizing Co-Sell Effectiveness

-GCP Marketplace vs. AWS and Azure: Key Differences for Sellers
+GCP vs. AWS and Azure: Key Differences for Sellers

 Catalog Size and Competition

-GCP Marketplace has a smaller catalog than AWS or Azure, which is both a challenge and an opportunity.
-The challenge is that buyer traffic may be lower in absolute terms.
-The opportunity is that competition within categories is less intense, making it easier for a well-positioned product to achieve visibility.
-ISVs that list early on GCP in a growing category can establish market position before the category becomes crowded.
+GCP has a smaller catalog than AWS or Azure.
+The challenge: lower absolute buyer traffic.
+The opportunity: less competition within categories, making it easier for a well-positioned product to achieve visibility.
+ISVs that list early in a growing category can establish position before it gets crowded.

 Buyer Profile

-GCP's enterprise customer base skews toward organizations that are data-intensive, AI-forward, or Kubernetes-native.
-If your product serves these audiences, GCP may deliver a higher quality of marketplace leads than AWS or Azure.
-Conversely, if your product targets traditional enterprise workloads (ERP, CRM, legacy migration), AWS and Azure's larger and more diverse customer bases may be more productive.
+GCP’s enterprise customer base skews toward organizations that are data-intensive, AI-forward, or Kubernetes-native.
+If your product serves these audiences, GCP may deliver higher quality marketplace leads than AWS or Azure.

 Technical Integration

-GCP's integration requirements are generally comparable to AWS and Azure, but the specific APIs and tooling differ.
-The Procurement API is GCP's equivalent of AWS's SaaS Metering and Contract APIs, and while the concepts are similar, the implementation details require separate development and testing.
-ISVs targeting all three marketplaces should plan for marketplace-specific integration work rather than assuming a single integration can serve all platforms.
+GCP’s integration requirements are comparable to AWS and Azure, but the APIs and tooling differ.
+The Procurement API is GCP’s equivalent of AWS’s SaaS Metering and Contract APIs.
+ISVs targeting all three marketplaces should plan for marketplace-specific integration work rather than assuming a single integration covers all platforms.

 Procurement API Integration